 It is the responsibility of the student to make up missed homework after any absence, planned, or due to illness, in a timely manner (one day per excused absence).
 If a student is unable to attend school, he or she should contact a classmate, not the school office, for information regarding assigned work.
 This is the student's responsibility.
 It is wise to coordinate with a friend (who perhaps lives close by), early in the year, such that homework handouts might also be collected for the absent student.
-Students may email teachers for assignments.
+Students should check teacher websites or electronic classrooms on a regular basis.
 Teachers will notify students at the beginning of the year about their class policy regarding late work.